angelina-zhang/angelina-zhang.github.io/_projects/handheld-scanner/index.md

 ---
 layout: post
 title: Handheld Scanner
 description:  The handheld scanner consists of livox LiDAR and HIKRobot camera.
-We designed and tested a data acquisition pipeline for a multi-sensor scanning device, ensuring temporal data integrity for post-processing and 3D mapping with real time location and clock on state of art NVIDIA Jetson NX.
+We designed and tested a data acquisition pipeline for a multi-sensor scanning device, ensuring temporal data integrity for post-processing and 3D mapping with true time and location.
 skills:
-  - PTP Time synchornization
+  - PTP Time synchronization
   - GPS + PPS
   - ROS
   - UI/UX Design